 Wilkinson, C. R. (1996).
 Global change and coral reefs: Impacts on reefs, economies and human cultures.
 Global Change Biology, 2(6), 547–558.

 BUDGET

-The budget illustrated in Figure 1. consists of all the necessary supplies that will be needed for successful completion of this project.
+The budget illustrated (Fig. 1) consists of all the supplies that will be needed for successful completion of this project.